-In short, both Ed and Chris work diligently to achieve an adequate recovery for each and every client.
+In short, Ed and our associates work diligently to achieve an adequate recovery for each and every client.
 They know that to the individual client, their case is the most important one.

 Another charitable endeavor includes a joint attorney/insurance adjuster Habitat for Humanity Project.
 Ed and other personal injury lawyers have joined with local insurance adjusters to provide and construct a home for a needy family.
 Besides the charitable nature of the effort, it “breaks the ice” with those who have much to do with the evaluation and settlement of cases.